Forming Trees with Treeformers: Results

 \subsection{Translation}

 \autoref{tab:iwslt-results} shows the results on IWSLT'14 German-English and English-French translation.
-Compared to the baseline Transformer, our model achieves a 0.9 and 0.5 BLEU point improvement for the two tasks respectively.
-For German-English, we also report scores DynamicConv \citep{dynamic-conv} and their reported baseline (also a Transformer), compared to which our model improves by 0.2 and 1.0 points respectively.
+Compared to the baseline Transformer, our model improves by 0.9 and 0.5 BLEU points over a 6-layer Transformer, and by 0.5 and 0.3 over a Transformer with a 7-layer encoder (which notably has more parameters than the Treeformer).
+For German-English, we also report scores from DynamicConv \citep{dynamic-conv} and their reported baseline (also a Transformer), compared to which our model improves by 0.2 and 1.0 points respectively.

-\autoref{fig:effect-of-depth} shows a comparison of Treeformer and Transformer with different encoder depths.
-In each case, the Treeformer (with $H=10$) outperforms the baseline.
-Both the 4-layer and 6-layer Treeformers outperforms the 6-layer Transformer, suggesting that phrase information is, after a certain point, more useful than more deeply encoded tokens.
-The fact this is \textit{not} the case for shallower encoders further suggests that sufficiently rich token encodings are necessary before phrase encodings make a meaningful difference.